witnet/witnet-rust/bridges/centralized-ethereum/README.md

 # How to run a Witnet-Ethereum bridge node

+This tutorial explains how to run a brige node in the **centralized Witnet-Ethereum bridge**.

 The goal of the bridge nodes is to monitor the WitnetRequestBoard contract looking for data request candidates to be introduced in Witnet and to deliver the result derived by the witnesses.
-Additionally, they are in charge of inserting Witnet Block headers into the BlockRelay contract in order to process data request and result validations.

-Before running the bridge node you will need to have the BlockRelay and the WintetRequestsBoard contracts deployed in an Ethereum enviroment.
+Before running the bridge node you will need to have the WintetRequestsBoard contract deployed in an Ethereum enviroment.
 If you already have those contracts deployed, skip the *contract deployment* steps.

 Both the WitnetRequestBoard and the BlockRelay contracts have been deployed in Rinkeby and Goerli testnets.
 The addresses can be found [here](https://github.com/witnet/witnet-requests-js/blob/master/src/ethereum/addresses.js).